Court rules against Okinawa's move to block U.S. base relocation

 NAHA, Japan, Sept.
 16, Kyodo

-A Japanese court on Friday ruled against Okinawa Gov. Takeshi Onaga's move to block the relocation of a key U.S. air base within the island prefecture, finding that his actions were "illegal" and calling the transfer plan the only solution to address safety and noise problems at the base.
+A Japanese court ruled on Friday against Okinawa Gov. Takeshi Onaga's move to block the relocation of a key U.S. air base within the southern island prefecture, calling the transfer plan the only way to address safety and noise problems at the base.

-Onaga reacted by vowing to appeal the ruling to the top court, while the central government hailed the decision that fully supported its arguments.
+But the first judicial judgment on the dispute between Tokyo and Okinawa over the long-stalled base relocation issue seems to have done little to ease the standoff, with Onaga vowing to appeal the ruling and eyeing other ways to thwart the plan regardless of the final outcome.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.